What would push me to go back writing here? Yeah, a bag post!

 The purpose of this post is just to look at the difference between a fake and an authentic Mulberry bag.
 I have grown an affinity with it, especially reading online on Mulberry’s humble beginnings in England.

-The photos below are just guide to differentiate the hardware, without discussing much of what makes them different because the counterfeiters might be reading. =)
+The photos below are just a guide to differentiate the hardware, without discussing much of what makes them different because the counterfeiters might be reading. =)

 Authentic Mulberry disc versus Fake Mulberry disc